wp-plugins/reaction-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Optionally configure the plugin in the settings tab

-You can also use the widget to show the top x posts with the most clicks for each button in your sidebar.
+* You can also use the widget to show the top x posts with the most clicks for each button in your sidebar.
 Or alternatively you can use the shortcode [reaction_buttons_most_clicks] to insert the same information somewhere in your post.
 (Takes limit_posts as argument to set up how many posts per button should be shown: Default: [reaction_buttons_most_clicks limit_posts=3])
+* There is another shortcode for the reaction summary.
+Engage with your users by including the most clicked button in a summary, e.g. "Most people found this post interesting!" while "interesting" is the most clicked button.
+Activate it in the options or place it anywhere with the shortcode [reaction_buttons_reaction_summary], which takes summary_text as an argument.
+In the summary text you can use %s as a place holder for the most clicked button, e.g. [reaction_buttons_reaction_summary summary_text="Most people found this post %s!"] for the example above.

 == Frequently Asked Questions ==